TL;DR

 What should you do before calling for AC repair?

-Check the simple things first — you may not need a service call.
+Check the simple things first, you may not need a service call.

 - Filter: A completely blocked filter will cause the system to freeze up or shut down on high-limit.
 Pull it out.
 If it’s gray and dense, replace it and run the system for an hour.

 - Circuit breaker: Check the breaker panel for a tripped HVAC breaker.
-Reset once if tripped — if it trips again immediately, call a tech.
+Reset once if tripped: If it trips again immediately, call a tech.

 - Thermostat: Verify it’s set to COOL and the setpoint is below the current room temperature.
 Replace the batteries if the display looks dim.